Neil Fox (broadcaster): Capital Radio

 Fox was establishing himself as one of Capital FM's most popular DJs and in 1993 he began presenting the Sunday afternoon Network Chart Show, which owing to sponsorship went on to be called the Pepsi Network Chart before becoming simply the Pepsi Chart in 1996 and then hit40uk, sponsored by Woolworths in 2003.
-During Fox's tenure this show, which had previously been hosted by David Jensen, overtook the official Top 40 show on BBC Radio 1 (broadcast at exactly the same time).
+During Fox's tenure, this show, which had previously been hosted by David Jensen, overtook the official Top 40 show on BBC Radio 1 (broadcast at exactly the same time).
 In addition to this, he still continued with his evening show, although from 1995 he went out on Sundays to Thursdays.
-On Sundays his show was from 7.00 pm to 8.30 pm as he presented the Chart show beforehand.
-In 1997 it was rumoured that Matthew Bannister offered Fox the breakfast show on BBC Radio 1, following the departure of Chris Evans from the station.
-In late 1998 he took over Capital's 4.00 pm – 7.00 pm drivetime show from David Jensen which was later extended to 8.00 pm.
+On Sundays, his show was from 7.00 pm to 8.30 pm, as he presented the Chart show beforehand.
+In 1997, it was rumoured that Matthew Bannister had offered Fox the breakfast show on BBC Radio 1, following the departure of Chris Evans from the station.
+In late 1998, he took over Capital's 4.00 pm – 7.00 pm drivetime show from David Jensen, which was later extended to 8.00 pm.

-Fox also presented a show on Channel 5 from 1998 until 2002, and he was famously a judge on Pop Idol, as well as presenting various other ITV1 shows.
-On Capital FM he moved from the weekday evening show to the drivetime show in 1998, again succeeding David Jensen.
+Fox also presented a show on Channel 5 from 1998 until 2002, and he was a judge on Pop Idol, as well as presenting various other ITV1 shows.
+On Capital FM, he moved from the weekday evening show to the drivetime show in 1998, again succeeding David Jensen.
 He deputised for Chris Tarrant on the station's breakfast show on many occasions, especially after Tarrant changed to part-time work in 2003, but was passed over in favour of Johnny Vaughan as Tarrant's successor.

 Fox said that he wanted to leave Capital when he did not get the breakfast show, but he initially changed his mind and remained for a while longer.
-On 30 May 2004 he presented his last hit40uk after 11 years, but remained on Capital FM until the spring of 2005 when he left the station after 18 years, his drivetime show being taken over by Richard Bacon.
+On 30 May 2004, he presented his last hit40uk after 11 years, but remained on Capital FM until the spring of 2005 when he left the station after 18 years, his drivetime show being taken over by Richard Bacon.

 Magic 105.4

-From 12 September 2005 he was the presenter of the "More Music Breakfast Show" on Magic 105.4 FM in London, and on DAB, Freeview and Satellite across the UK.
+From 12 September 2005, he was the presenter of the "More Music Breakfast Show" on Magic 105.4 FM in London, and on DAB, Freeview and Satellite across the UK.
 His last show was on 30 September 2014, after which he was arrested on the studio's premises.
 Although ultimately acquitted in December 2015, Fox's contract expired in January 2016 and he did not return to Magic.